hturner/pkg-dev-ctv/proposal.md

 Testing internet requests can be difficult to do it reliably.
 One can use [this book "HTTP testing in R"](https://books.ropensci.org/http-testing/) to take inspiration:
  - `r pkg("vcr")` records HTTP requests and replays them during future runs.
- - `r pkg("webmockr")` stubbing and setting expectations on 'HTTP' requests.
+ - `r pkg("webmockr")` stubbing (generating dummy results) and setting expectations on 'HTTP' requests.
  - `r pkg("httptest2")` works for recording and saving requests made by the httr2 package without requiring access to the remote service.

 Other packages focused on specific areas: